Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/Using_ACT_INACT.md

 `TYPE = string`

-QQQ\_QQQ\_QQQ

-Use the ACT and INACT commands to activate or deactivate one or more certificates in the local database.
+Description: Use the ACT and INACT commands to activate or deactivate one or more certificates in the local database.
 If a root or intermediate authority certificate is deactivated, all dependent certificates (user or intermediate authorities) are automatically deactivated.